 Spoiler alert: Thielen did make it into the league, and can now afford a few splurges.
 Visit Personal Finance for Beginners to learn how some of your favorite bloggers spend big.
 31 Bloggers Share Their Favorite Financial Splurges.

-Physicians can live on half their take-home pay and still afford a few splurges.
+live on half their take-home pay and still afford a few splurges.
 This relative frugality can come in handy when life throws you for a loop.
 A reader shares her story with J. Money at Budgets are Sexy.
 “Living Off 50% of Our Income Saved Me in an Unexpected Way.”

 When you save as much as you spend, you can afford to make unconventional choices.
 Lee Huffman, the follicularly challenged man behind Bald Thoughts, shares Why I Quit My $200K Job and Moved to Nashville.

 The good news is you’re well on your way to becoming a millionaire if you’re not there already.
 I’m a millionaire, ESI Money is a millionaire, and so are these five folks.
 Check them out and learn from their stories.